We have a national reputation in employment law.

 A dispute with your employer may arise either at the time of your dismissal or whilst you are still in employment.
 Whether you are facing unfair dismissal, performance issues, redundancy, discrimination, issues on restrictive covenants, bonuses, contract of employment or any other employment law issue, it is all familiar territory for us.

-We also regularly provide expert and speedy advice on settlement agreements (formally known as compromise agreements) and non-contentious employment matters such as advising on the terms contained in your contract of employment.
+We also regularly provide expert and speedy advice on settlement agreements and non-contentious employment matters, such as advising on the terms contained in your contract of employment.